hydrargyrum/hydrargyrum.github.io/index-progs.md

 - [redmine2ical](redmine2ical): convert Redmine's timesheet to iCalendar format
 - [timecalc](timecalc): calculator of dates and durations
 - [morse](morse): text from/to Morse code converter, and optional beep player
+- [hibp](hibp): check if a password is leaked on "Have I Been Pwned?" (without sending it)
+- [httpshare](https://github.com/hydrargyrum/attic/tree/master/httpshare): share a directory via HTTP, like Python `http.server` but supports "Range" headers

 ## File formats ##